-Four meteor showers are active in April, the delta Pavonids, April Lyrids, pi Puppids and eta Aquariids.
-The April Lyrids are visible from the $16^{th} - 25^{th}$ April, peaking in the early hours of the 23^{rd} .
-They are best viewed between 02:00 AM and 05:00 AM looking towards the constellation of Lyra.
-The maximum hourly rate is expected to be around 15.
-The pi Puppids are active from the $15^{th} - 28^{th}$ April, peaking on the night of the 23^{rd} .
-This shower is best viewed between 19:00 PM and 23:00 PM looking towards the constellation of Puppis.
-The delta Pavonids are active from the 11^{th} of March to the 16^{th} of April, peaking on the 6^{th} of April.
-The best time to view them is between 02h00 AM and 04h30 AM, looking towards the constellation of Pavo (Peacock).
-The eta Aquarids will be active from the 21^{st} of April to the 12^{th} of May, peaking on the 5^{th} of May and the best time to view them is between 04h00 and 05h30 AM, looking towards the constellation of Aquarius.
+Three meteor showers are active in April, the April Lyrids, pi Puppids and eta Aquariids.
+The April Lyrids are visible from the 14th to the 30th of April, peaking in the early hours of the 23rd.
+They are best viewed between 02h00 and 05h00 looking towards the constellation of Lyra.
+The maximum hourly rate is expected to be around 18.
+The pi Puppids are active from the 15th to the 28th of April, peaking on the night of the 24rd.
+This shower is best viewed between 9:00 and 23:00 looking towards the constellation of Puppis.
+Less than 5 meteors per hour are expected.
+The eta Aquarids will be active from the 19th of April to the 28th of May, peaking on the 6th of May.
+The best time to view them is between 03h30 and 05h30 AM, looking towards the constellation of Aquarius.
+Up to 50 meteors per hour are expected; but their observation is hampered by the full moon.